Flynnxx1/Deneb-Vega-Showcase/README.md

 ![2025-W3 Voronoi](WOW/2025-W3%20Voronoi/2025-W3%20Voronoi.gif)

 ## Love Songs
-No matter where your heart stands this Valentine's Day
+No matter where your heart stands this Valentine's Day, there is always a song for you.

 [Open in Power BI](https://tinyurl.com/5n8bxeaj)